Phone

 Authority to Approve Capital Increase

 Unlike the issuance of corporate bonds, which may be authorized by either the extraordinary general meeting or the company’s articles of association, capital increases may only be authorized by the extraordinary general meeting under Article 162 of the Amended Commercial Code.
 The meeting may delegate authority to the board of directors to implement capital increases within a specified period not exceeding five years.
-According to Article 164, the company’s articles of association cannot independently grant such authority to the board of directors.
+Under Article 164, the company’s articles of association cannot, by themselves, grant such authority to the board of directors.

 Reduction of Capital